crustio/Crust-Grants-Program/applications/switchswap.md

 **Design of Gallery Page (In dev.)**

-In this page, users can place the sell order of their NFT through a swap smart contract, it's could be considered as a NFT market place, their will be many categories, each cattegory will have different parameters and has a seperate page.
+It could be considered an NFT exhibition; there will be many exhibitions in Switchswap, each show will have different parameters and a separate page.

+At the gallery, users can view NFT and buy them if interested.

 ![Gallery](https://ipfs.io/ipfs/QmP5bgkhk3H3gCKTc48xeU9RsRiwa3sh5TKLcpwD1T4Mmy)